fireship-io/fireship.io/hugo/content/lessons/typescript-design-patterns/index.md

 ### Singleton

 A singleton is an object that can only be instantiated once.
-It is useful fo implementing a global object that can be accessed from anywhere in the application.
+It is useful for implementing a global object that can be accessed from anywhere in the application.

 {{< file "typescript" "software.ts" >}}
 ```typescript